matrix-org/complement/ONBOARDING.md

  * Under "Run"->"Edit Configurations..."->"Templates"->"Go Test", add `COMPLEMENT_BASE_IMAGE=complement-dendrite:latest`
  * Then you can right-click on any test file or test case and "Run <test name>".

+### How do I make the linter checks pass?

+Use [`goimports`](https://pkg.go.dev/golang.org/x/tools/cmd/goimports) to sort imports and format in the style of `gofmt`.

+Set this up to run on save in VSCode as follows:
+- File -> Preferences -> Settings.
+  - Search for "Format On Save" and enable it.
+  - Search for `go: format tool` and choose `goimports`.

 ### How do I hook up a Matrix client like Element to the homeservers spun up by Complement after a test runs?